Church of the Holy Trinity (Vicksburg, Mississippi)

 The Church of the Holy Trinity is a historic church building of the Episcopal Church, built in c.
 1870 and located at South and Monroe Streets in Vicksburg, Mississippi.

-It was designed by architect Edward Culliatt Jones, and was constructed in 1870 in a Romanesque style.
-The building was added to the National Register of Historic Places in 1978; and it is part of the Uptown Vicksburg Historic District.
+It was designed by architect Edward Culliatt Jones and was constructed in 1870 in a Romanesque style.
+The building was added to the National Register of Historic Places in 1978, becoming part of the Uptown Vicksburg Historic District.